Skip to Main Content

 • Remember to fact-check all information generated as it could be wrong, outdated, or fabricated.

-Considerations when using LLMS as a research or writing tool:
+Best Practices for using GenAI as a research or writing tool:

 • Start creative juices and overcome writer's block.